davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

     driver: bridge
 ```

-The `streamlit` service serves a UI that calls (using the `requests` package) the endpoint exposed by the `fastapi` service, while UI elements (text, fileupload, buttons, display of results), are declared with calls to `streamlit`:
+The `streamlit` service serves a UI that calls (using the `requests` package) the endpoint exposed by the `fastapi` service, while UI elements (text, file upload, buttons, display of results), are declared with calls to `streamlit`:

 ```python
 import streamlit as st